joshnuss/tonys-apizza/README.md

 To test card payments in dev mode, Stripe provides simulated readers.

 To create a simulated reader, first create a location.
-This tells stripe where the terminal will be used:
+This tells Stripe where the terminal will be used:

 ```bash
 > stripe terminal locations create --display-name=store1 \